 Thank you for stopping in.
 Your interest in my writing means the world.
-If you have not read my work, please visit my BOOKS page for more details.
-If you have read SOULED OUT, FRAYED, or TIN MOON, please leave a review online and be sure to tell a friend.
+If you have not read my work, please visit my book pages for more details.
+If you have read UPON US, SOULED OUT, FRAYED, SKINNED, or TIN MOON, please leave a review online and be sure to tell a friend.
 Your voice matters more than anything.
 Word-of-mouth and reviews are the most important ways for authors to be discovered by new readers.

 Thank you for taking time to stop in and learn more about me.
 You are wonderful!

 Friday, November 29, 2019

 I have a complicated relationship with Anja, which accounts for the three star rating (on Goodreads).
 While I enjoy yelling at her to make better choices, I do wish she would actually listen to a few of them on occasion.
 Her character is very driven by her emotions, and comes across as a temperamental little sister rather than a grown vampire making her way in her new undead world.

 However, I also enjoy how fresh-faced Anja is in this sinister underworld.
 Bishop, meanwhile, is on my list.
 THAT list.
 The one that makes me want to press the gas pedal if I see him cross the road.
 I am now in book two and he has exposed some redeemable qualities.
 Readers who appreciate a damaged alpha may welcome him with open arms.
 I put up with him, waiting to catch more glimpses of Anja's maker, Jakob.
 I am curious to see if Bishop wins me over.

 Overall, it is a slower-paced read for those who like to relish the moments of change, to really get to know the characters.
 As I said, I am in book #2 now and plan to keep going so long as Anja and I don't fall out before then.

 Review for Meet Me When The Sun Goes Down, book #2 in the Forged Bloodlines series: